-The northern city of Hanoi is Vietnam’s capital, a fast-changing city filled with new developments, beautiful lakes, bustling streets, restaurants and tens of thousands of motorbikes.
+is Vietnam’s capital, a fast-changing city filled with new developments, beautiful lakes, bustling streets, restaurants and tens of thousands of motorbikes.
 Ho Chi Minh City

-Cyclos, smart cars, taxicabs and millions of motorbikes own the streets.

-Transport in Vietnam can sometimes be as tricky, beginning with the crucial challenge of crossing a busy road during the perpetual rush-hour.
-There is a rail network which links the north and the south; a number of bus companies targeting tourists also run along the coast of the country making multiple stops along the way.
-Within the cities the most common form of transportation is the motorbike.
-However, taxis are cheap and some expats choose to hire a car and driver to manoeuvre them through the eternally bustling city streets.
-Vietnam has inexpensive flights connecting it to the rest of the region as well as cheap internal flights between north, central and south Vietnam.
+Cyclos, smart cars, taxicabs and millions of motorbikes own the city streets.
+Getting around in Vietnam can sometimes be tricky, beginning with the crucial challenge of crossing busy roads during the perpetual rush-hour traffic.
+Vietnam has a rail network that links the north and the south.
+A number of bus companies targeting tourists also run along the coast, making multiple stops along the way.
+Within the cities, the most common form of transportation is the motorbike.
+However, taxis are cheap and some expats choose to hire a car and driver to manoeuvre them through the bustling city streets.
+There are many inexpensive flights connecting Vietnam to the rest of the region, as well as cheap domestic flights.